 - Do not store gasoline more than 30 days. - Do not store the machine in an enclosure near an open flame. - Allow the engine to cool before storing it. - 1.
-On the last refueling of the year, add fuel stabilizer to the fuel as directed by the engine manufacturer. - 2.
+On the last refueling of the year, add fuel stabilizer to the fuel as directed on the stabilizer labeling. - 2.
 Dispose of any unused fuel properly.
 Recycle it according to local codes, or use it in your automobile.